Jaquez and No. 4 UCLA host Utah - WTOP News

 BOTTOM LINE: No. 4 UCLA visits the Utah Utes after Jaime Jaquez Jr. scored 20 points in UCLA’s 78-43 win over the California Golden Bears.

-The Utes are 12-4 on their home court.
+The Utes have gone 12-4 at home.
 Utah averages 69.8 points while outscoring opponents by 6.9 points per game.

-The Bruins are 14-2 in Pac-12 play.
-UCLA averages 9.8 turnovers per game and is 21-3 when turning the ball over less than opponents.
+The Bruins are 14-2 in conference play.
+UCLA is third in the Pac-12 scoring 33.7 points per game in the paint led by Jaquez averaging 8.9.

 TOP PERFORMERS: Branden Carlson is averaging 16.3 points, 7.4 rebounds and two blocks for the Utes.
 Lazar Stefanovic is averaging 11.5 points over the last 10 games for Utah.